scottmdavies/pipe-bridge/README.md

 Suitable Engineering Schematics:
 + Electrical
 + Chemical / Process
++ Others...

 ### <a name="benefits"></a> Benefits:
 + Reduces schematic processing time from man-hours to seconds

 ### <a name="features"></a> Features:
-+ Scans schematics
++ Scans schematic diagramss (.DWG and .PDF)
 + Matches and identifies schematic symbols
-+ Returns list of identified symbols
++ Returns list of identified symbols, exportable to (.CSV and .XLS)
++ Identifies schematic symbol connections (wiring, pipework)
++ Export marked-up schematics (.PNG)

 ### <a name="platform"></a> Based on:
 + Python